sgoldenlab/simba/docs/Scenario1.md

 2. Under the `Import multiple videos` heading, click on `Browse Folder` to select a folder that contains **all the pilot videos** to import into your project.
 3. Enter the file type of your videos. (e.g., *mp4*, *avi*, *mov*, etc) in the `Video type` entry box.
 4. Click on `Import multiple videos`.

 >*Note*: If you have a lot of videos, or exceptionally high resolution/frame rate/duration videos, it might take a few minutes before all the videos are imported.
 The main SimBA terminal window will report when the process is complete.
+If your videos are very large and you are conscious about disk space, try ticking the `Import SYMLINKS` checkbutton.
+This will import soft links (shortcuts) to the videos rather then actual videos (hard copies).

 ### Step 3: Import DLC Tracking Data
 In this step, you will import your pose-estimation tracking data from DeepLabCut in CSV file format.
 For the pilot videos, this means that you should have 20 individual CSV files corresponding to each of the individual videos.